Mohammed-Salh/Stop-Signs-Detaction/README.md

 the labeling software used is "https://github.com/tzutalin/labelImg"  it preduce a bunch of xml files ... so that is "xml_to_csv" comes in to make a csv file that is easly handeld by pandas.

 # tests and results :
-there is 2 videos and many pics in the test folder . the fallowing are some result images
+there is 2 videos and many pics in the main and test_results folder . here is some of them

 ![Alt text](test_results/X37.png?raw=true "tested_1")